valtech-sd/FutureStudioQuestionVisualization/README.md

 * Fork Infranodus and submit a PR upstream to bring in some of our tweaks to their api.
 * Implement better linking of the Infranodus project, possibly even at a specific version (or fork).
 Right now it's a static copy of the project's master branch as of Feb 2021 + a few modifications to their API code.
 * Adding automated testing.
+* This project is setup to use localhost so a lot of secrets are stored in the docker-compose.yml file.
+For a PROD/PUBLIC setup, this project should implement the proper separation of secrets that are not included in the repo.
+Most of the internal services (RabbitMQ and NodeJS) are not exposed publicly, but still it would be better.
+However, for the two Nginx exposed services (the question form and the Infranodus UI) there should be better password security than hardcoded here.
+* The instructions on how to setup NEO4J from scratch (without using the data zip) could use a bit of tweaking and testing.

 ## License (excluding Infranodus)